Mstr0A/Kobalt/README.md

 ---

+## Features

+- **Simple Yet Powerful**: Easily create Discord bots with a clean and intuitive syntax, combining the power of JDA and the simplicity you love.
+- **Inspired by the Best**: Annotation-based command system inspired by the popular [discord.py](https://github.com/Rapptz/discord.py), making command creation effortless.
+- **Event-Driven Framework**: Seamlessly respond to real-time events and interactions with an efficient and reliable system.
+- **Fully Customizable**: Tailor your bot's behavior, commands, and settings to your liking with flexible options.
+- **Smart Error Handling**: Gracefully manage errors to keep your bot running smoothly without interruptions.
+- **Scalable and Modular**: Designed to grow with your bot, whether you're adding new features or scaling up.
+- **Modern Slash Commands**: Full support for Discord's slash commands, providing a sleek and interactive user experience.
+- **Developer Tools Built-In**: Includes advanced logging and utilities to streamline your development process.

+---

 ## Installation

 Since Kobalt isn’t on Maven Central yet, you have to add it to mavenLocal and use it from there: <br>